moodymango/moodymango/README.md

   - 😄 Pronouns: she/her

-  - ⚡ Fun fact: I used to work at South Florida's largest LGBTQ+ Archive and Library.
-Check out Stonewall National Museum and Archives if you're visiting SoFlo 🏳️‍🌈 ;)
+  - ⚡ Fun fact: I used to work at Florida's largest LGBTQ+ Archive and Library. 🏳️‍🌈 ;)

 ### Tech Stack 💻
 <br>